MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 * **`    ---`**: A graphical representation of the amplitude's phase.
 * **`[ 0.0000 rad ]`**: the numeric value of the phase (in radians).

 Both the magnitude and the phase are displayed with a graphical representation.
-The magnitude representation is straight-forward: it shows a bar of `*`, the bigger the probability the bigger the bar will be.
+The magnitude representation is straight-forward: it shows a bar of `*`, and the higher the probability, the larger the bar will be.
 For the phase, see the DumpMachine section [here](xref:microsoft.quantum.techniques.testing-and-debugging#dump-functions) for the possible symbol representations based on angle ranges.

 So, the printed output is illustrating that our programmed gates transformed our state from